louismullie/temp-data/markdown_final/bbd312f8-36be-da07-d7db-be411adcff1c.md

 ### CDC yellow book 2026: health information for international travel. chapter 4 travel-associated infections and diseases [^acdaeada].
 CDC (2025).
 High credibility.

-Influenza clinical presentation—abrupt onset symptoms and course include that influenza illness is characterized by an abrupt onset of signs and symptoms that include rhinitis, nonproductive cough, sore throat, headache, fever, chills, malaise, shortness of breath, earache, muscle aches, vomiting, or, less commonly, rash, and illness without fever can occur, especially in older adults and infants; physical findings are predominantly localized to the respiratory tract and include nasal discharge, pharyngeal inflammation without exudates, and occasionally rales on chest auscultation; uncomplicated influenza illness typically resolves within 1 week for most previously healthy children and adults who do not receive antiviral medication, although cough and malaise can persist for >2 weeks, especially in older adults; reported human infections with avian influenza A(H5N1) or A(H7N9) viruses can present with conjunctivitis, upper respiratory infection, or severe pneumonia, and children are more likely than adults to experience nausea, vomiting, or diarrhea when ill with influenza.
+Influenza clinical presentation — abrupt onset symptoms and course include that influenza illness is characterized by an abrupt onset of signs and symptoms that include rhinitis, nonproductive cough, sore throat, headache, fever, chills, malaise, shortness of breath, earache, muscle aches, vomiting, or, less commonly, rash, and illness without fever can occur, especially in older adults and infants; physical findings are predominantly localized to the respiratory tract and include nasal discharge, pharyngeal inflammation without exudates, and occasionally rales on chest auscultation; uncomplicated influenza illness typically resolves within 1 week for most previously healthy children and adults who do not receive antiviral medication, although cough and malaise can persist for > 2 weeks, especially in older adults; reported human infections with avian influenza A(H5N1) or A(H7N9) viruses can present with conjunctivitis, upper respiratory infection, or severe pneumonia, and children are more likely than adults to experience nausea, vomiting, or diarrhea when ill with influenza.

 ---

 ### Clinical practice guideline: hoarseness (dysphonia) (update) [^59995bc5].
-Otolaryngology--Head and Neck Surgery (2018).
+Otolaryngology — Head and Neck Surgery (2018).
 Medium credibility.

-Dysphonia assessment—examples of pertinent questions cover voice-specific features, associated symptoms, medical history, and acute or chronic conditions; voice-specific questions ask about onset, variability, relation to an upper respiratory tract infection, pain or effort with talking, fatigue with use, loudness/projection difficulty, pitch or range changes, running out of air, cracking/breaking, prior intubation or brain, spine, neck, or chest surgery, inhaled medications/antibiotics/steroids, need for the voice for your occupation and significant daily voice use requirements, smoke (tobacco, vape, or use recreational drugs), throat dryness, head and neck radiation, neurologic or arthritic problems, and prior trauma preceding the voice change.
-Symptoms to elicit include globus pharyngeus, dysphagia, sore throat, chronic throat clearing, cough, odynophagia, nasal or postnasal drainage, acid reflux, regurgitation, heartburn, hemoptysis, nonanginal chest pain, waterbrash, weight loss, night sweats, Fever (>101.5°F), otalgia, and dyspnea.
+Dysphonia assessment — examples of pertinent questions cover voice-specific features, associated symptoms, medical history, and acute or chronic conditions; voice-specific questions ask about onset, variability, relation to an upper respiratory tract infection, pain or effort with talking, fatigue with use, loudness/projection difficulty, pitch or range changes, running out of air, cracking/breaking, prior intubation or brain, spine, neck, or chest surgery, inhaled medications/antibiotics/steroids, need for the voice for your occupation and significant daily voice use requirements, smoke (tobacco, vape, or use recreational drugs), throat dryness, head and neck radiation, neurologic or arthritic problems, and prior trauma preceding the voice change.
+Symptoms to elicit include globus pharyngeus, dysphagia, sore throat, chronic throat clearing, cough, odynophagia, nasal or postnasal drainage, acid reflux, regurgitation, heartburn, hemoptysis, nonanginal chest pain, waterbrash, weight loss, night sweats, Fever (> 101.5°F), otalgia, and dyspnea.
 Medical history items include occupation and/or avocation requiring extensive voice use (eg, teacher, singer), absenteeism from occupation due to dysphonia, prior episodes of hoarseness, relationship of instrumentation (eg, intubation) to onset of dysphonia, relationship of prior surgery to neck or chest to onset of dysphonia, cognitive impairment, and anxiety, depression, stress.
-Acute conditions include infection of the throat and/or larynx; viral, bacterial, fungal, foreign body in larynx, trachea, or esophagus, and neck or laryngeal trauma, while chronic conditions listed include stroke, diabetes, Parkinson’s disease, Parkinson-plus syndromes, myasthenia gravis, multiple sclerosis, amyotrophic lateral sclerosis, essential tremor, testosterone deficiency, allergic rhinitis, chronic rhinitis, hypertension, and schizophrenia.
+Acute conditions include infection of the throat and/or larynx; viral, bacterial, fungal, foreign body in larynx, trachea, or esophagus, and neck or laryngeal trauma, while chronic conditions listed include stroke, diabetes, Parkinson's disease, Parkinson-plus syndromes, myasthenia gravis, multiple sclerosis, amyotrophic lateral sclerosis, essential tremor, testosterone deficiency, allergic rhinitis, chronic rhinitis, hypertension, and schizophrenia.

 ---